pcollinsTech/pcollinsTech/content/projects/2019-01-01--ei-projects/index.md

 brief: Interior Fit-out Specialists
 url: https://eiprojects.co.uk
 ---
-Emporia Creative approached me to build their client's website.
+###*" Managing Your Project From Concept To Completion. "*

 ##The Brief

 Emporia Creative approached me to build a website for their client.
-They where going through a rebrand of the company and needed a brand new website to bring them up to date.
-They needed a place to display their work and show their
+EI Projects where going through a rebrand and needed a new website to bring them up to date.
+They needed a place to showcase their work and explain the services they provide.

 ##The Result

-Using a very simple, yet elegant UI (user interface), coupled with bespoke product photography that really jumps out of the page, this site is beautiful and useable.
+Using a simple UI, multiple custom post types and high quality imagery, the website has been brought into the future and displays the work they've done to any future potential client